 PNA executive officer Troy Starcevich said the aim was to raise awareness of mental illness and youth suicide, which was a delicate topic.

-He said East Perth Football Club started the initiative a few years ago and the WA Football Commission took it on with Netball WA recently joining.
+He said East Perth Football Club started the initiative a few years ago and the WA Football Commission took it on, with Netball WA recently adding its resources.

 As part of the One Life Round, Netball WA is offering free mental health training for coaches, parents, volunteers and players in June and July.

 If you or anyone you know needs help, call Lifeline 13 11 14, Head Space 1800 650 890 or Kids Helpline 1800 55 1800.